-For antiimplantation action, virgin female albino rats from a colony were employed (150-200 g).
+For antiimplantation action, virgin female albino rats from a colony were employed (150-200gm).
 Each day in the morning, the vaginal smears from each female rat were examined.
 For the experiment, only the rats with a healthy estrous cycle were chosen.
 The antifertility activity was measured following Khanna and Chowdhuary's descriptions [11].
-In the evening of proestrus, the female rats were housed with male rats that were fertile in a 2:1 ratio, and the next day, the copulation evidence was reviewed.
+In the evening of proestrous, the female rats were housed with male rats that were fertile in a 2:1 ratio, and the next day, the copulation evidence was reviewed.
 Rats with dense aggregates of spermatozoa or the copulation plug in their vaginal smears were separated, and the day was declared to be day 1 of pregnancy.
 These rats were then divided into 4 groups, each with six rats.
 The group (I) serves as the control and only got the vehicle (between 80, 1%).
-Groups III and IV got dosages of 100 mg and 200 mg b.w. of methanol extract, respectively, whereas group (II) received ethinylestradiol as the conventional treatment at a dose of 0.45 mg/kg b.w.
+Groups III and IV got dosages of 100 mg and 200 mg b.w. of methanol extract, respectively, whereas Group (II) received ethinylestradiol as the conventional treatment at a dose of 0.45 mg/kg b.w.
 All therapies were administered orally.
 From day 1 through day 7 of pregnancy, the aforementioned therapies were administered, and on day 10, laparotomies were carried out under mild ether anesthesia while maintaining sterility.
 The number of implantation sites, corpora lutea in the ovary, and resorption sites in the uteri were all counted.
 The rats were allowed to mature after the abdominal incision was closed with sterile sutures under aseptic conditions.
 Calculations were made for early and antiimplant activity rates.
-The combined early abortifacient and anti-implantation activity of the studied materials results in % of antifertility activity.
+The combined early abortifacient & antiimplantion activity of the studied materials results in% of antifertility activity.
 Below are the computation formulae [12].

-% of abortifacient activity = (No of resorption/No of corpora luteum) $\times \, 100$
+% abortifacient activity= (No of resorption/No of corpora luteum) $\times$ 100

-% of anti-implantation activity = 100 - (No of implantation/No of corpora luteum) $\times\,100$
+% of antiimplantion activity = 100-(No of implantation/No of corpora luteum) $\times$ 100

-% of total antifertility activity = % of anti-implantation activity + % of abortifacient activity
+% Total antifertility activity= % of antiimplantion activity +% abortifacient activity